raspberrypilearning/rpg/en/step_5.md

 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 7-8
+line_highlights: 8-9
 ---
 def showInstructions():
-    #print a main menu and the commands
+    # Print a main menu and the commands
-    print('''
+    print(
+        """
           RPG Game
           ========

           Get to the Garden with a key and a potion Avoid the monsters!

           Commands:
           go [direction]
           get [item]
-          ''')
+          """
+    )
 --- /code ---

 --- /task ---